 There’s nothing like escaping winter in the north and spending a week in Florida.
-That is, unless you happen to pick the insanely cold week of Winter Storm Grayson and the weird bombogenesis to stay at a beach resort in Orlando.
+That is, unless you happen to pick the insanely cold week of Winter Storm Grayson to stay at a beach resort in Orlando!
 Even with below freezing temps, we had an amazing time at Universal’s Cabana Bay Beach Resort in Orlando, Florida.

 And if you can have a great time at a beach resort when the pools are closed and it’s literally too cold to walk outdoors because of the frigid wind temperatures, then you KNOW it’s a resort that will definitely keep your family entertained.